vladmandic/human/README.md

 - `demo-node`: Demo using NodeJS with CJS module
   This is a very simple demo as althought `Human` library is compatible with NodeJS execution
   and is able to load images and models from local filesystem,
-  `tfjs-node` backend does not implement function required for execution of some models

-  Currently only body pose detection works while face and hand models are not supported
-  See `tfjs-node` issue <https://github.com/tensorflow/tfjs/issues/4066> for details

 <hr>